jcmgray/xyzpy/docs/index.md

 that automatically maps dataset dimensions to visual elements including color, marker, marker size, line style, line width, subplot rows and columns, and text annotations.
-It also adds various other utilities for timing and tracking memory usage, and for visualizing high dimensional tensors.
+It also adds various other utilities for timing and tracking memory usage, and for visualizing matrices and high dimensional tensors.

 ## Overview